 You can contact your GP at any time, whether it's for you or your child.

 Some GPs will see small babies at the beginning of surgery hours or without an appointment, but be prepared to wait.

 Some will give advice over the phone.
-Most GPs provide developmental reviews and vaccinations, or you can go to a child health clinic.
+Most GPs have regular child health clinics.

 Your health visitor can visit you at home, or you can see them at your child health clinic, GP surgery or health centre, depending on where they're based.
-Your health visitor will make sure you've got their phone number.
+They'll make sure you have their phone number.

 Child health clinics

 You can also talk about any problems to do with your child, but if your child is ill and likely to need treatment, it's best to see your GP.

 Some child health clinics also run mother and baby, parent and toddler, breastfeeding, and peer support groups.

 Local authority services